truthdeal/mintroai-landing-page/README.md

-# SmartAI - AI-Powered Smart Contract Platform
+# MintroAI - AI-Powered Smart Contract Platform

 A modern web application for creating and deploying smart contracts using artificial intelligence.
 Built with Next.js, TypeScript, and Tailwind CSS.